Veronica-SP/vimkube.vim/README.md

     - Go into insert mode
     - Type the name of the resource in the format '\<resourceType\>{/\<templateName\>}'.
 If \<templateName\> is not specified, 'default' is used
-    - Use the expand mapping which automatically exits out of insert mode<br></br>
+    - Use the expand mapping which automatically exits out of insert mode

 - Encode/decode the values in a k8s secret resource defined under the 'data' section.